DBC-Lab/Brain_MRI_Enhancement/README.md

 ### A foundation model for the motion correction, super resolution, denoising and harmonization of magnetic resonance images, can improve the performance of machine-learning models across a wide range of tasks.

 **Update (03/16/2025)**: We have provided the BME-X models trained using PyTorch framework, for both T1w and T2w image enhancement.

-provided a Docker image with all the necessary prerequisites installed for working with the BME-X model and [BIDS files](https://bids.neuroimaging.io/).
 To pull the image, use the following command:

     docker pull yuesun814/bme-x:v1.0.2